ATS MDiv Equivalence Admissions Standards

 When one applies to George Fox Evangelical Seminary's DMin program with a master’s degree other than the MDiv degree, the program director, or a member of the DMin program’s administrative staff, performs an MDiv Equivalence Evaluation to assess the degree to which the applicant’s educational background meets the educational equivalent of the 72-semester-hour MDiv degree.
 If it is determined that the applicant’s educational background does not meet the equivalent of an MDiv, the DMin program will provide specific ‘leveling courses’ as a pathway to gain equivalent.
 The meeting of MDiv equivalent does not result in the conferral of the MDiv degree.
 Its sole purpose is to qualify the applicant for admission to the DMin program.

-First, to determine how closely your educational portfolio meets MDiv equivalent standards, submit an unofficial copy of all of your university transcripts to Dr. Clifford Berger in the DMin office together with any other documentation of ministry-related educational experiences that you believe may be relevant (ex. college courses taught, books published, ordination coursework completed).
+First, to determine how closely your educational portfolio meets MDiv equivalent standards, submit an unofficial copy of all of your university transcripts to Sheila Bartlett in the Graduate Admissions office together with any other documentation of ministry-related educational experiences that you believe may be relevant (ex. college courses taught, books published, ordination coursework completed).

 Next, The DMin department will evaluate the portfolio and report their findings to you directly.
 The MDiv Equivalent Evaluation will yield one of three possible results: